nickatnight/chaptify/README.md

 </p>

 # chaptify :closed_book: :speaker:
-A simple cli to convert audio from [chapter](https://support.google.com/youtube/answer/9884579?hl=en) enabled YouTube videos, to Spotify playlists
+A simple cli to create Spotify playlists from the audio of [chapter](https://support.google.com/youtube/answer/9884579?hl=en) enabled YouTube videos

 ## Reason?
 I needed an automated process to transfer 80s synthwave mixes I listen to from [YouTube](https://www.youtube.com/watch?v=2b9AqJimM-0), most of which were chapter enabled (new video feature from YT), to Spotify playlists.